hongngan45/Game/README.md

 # Mine-
 Hello .
-I am Hong ngan I'm from Ha noi
+I am Hong ngan .
+This is snake game  .
+This is a game i learned online I hop everyone will like it